egonny/curriculum-vitae/resume.md

 ## Work Experience
 ### <span>[THEO Technologies](https://www.theoplayer.com/)</span> <span>Leuven, Belgium</span>
 #### <span>Research Software Engineer</span> <span>Oct 2017 - Current</span>
-[//]: # Rust, TypeScript, node.js, Python, Bitbucket Pipelines, Redis, Docker, Make
+[//]: # "Rust, TypeScript, node.js, Python, Bitbucket Pipelines, Redis, Docker, Make"

 - Collaborated on a new video streaming protocol over HTTP/1.1: [High Efficiency Streaming Protocol](https://www.hespalliance.org/) (HESP), which lowered the end-to-end latency of the state-of-the-art in HTTP Adaptive Streaming from 4-6s to 1-2s.
   - Noted as an inventor in four patents with regards to this streaming protocol.